-- Translocated tortoise are tortoises removed from the Project Area and/or have a radio transmitter attached. - The Authorized Biologist shall determine when the creation of artificial burrows is needed. - Health Assessments shall start after May 15th or earlier with written approval from CDFW^{5 6 7}.
-Any blood ELISA test results that come back suspect or inconclusive shall require the tortoise be resampled and the blood/plasma aliquot be retested.
+- Translocated tortoise are tortoises removed from the Project Area and/or have a radio transmitter attached. - The Authorized Biologist shall determine when the creation of artificial burrows is needed. - Health Assessments shall start after May 15th or earlier with written approval from CDFW.
+Any blood ELISA test results that come back suspect or inconclusive shall require the tortoise be resampled and the blood/plasma aliquot be retested. - Ambient air temperature guidelines shall be followed as specified in Condition of Approval 8.10 of this ITP. - Tortoises <100 millimeters (mm) midline carapace length (MCL) shall be released immediately without being held, transmittered, or blood drawn for disease testing as long as the temperature requirements in Condition of Approval 8.10 of this ITP above are met. - CDFW does not authorize the release of tortoises that test positive for disease even if it does not show outward signs of the disease.
+If a tortoise tests positive for disease it is the responsibility of the Permittee to locate a CDFW approved facility to place the tortoise in.
+Any exception to this determination will need to be approved in writing by CDFW on a case-by-case basis.

-5 Elliott R. Jacobson, Mary B. Brown, Lori Wendland, Daniel R. Brown, Paul A. Klein, Mary M. Christopher, Kristin H. Berry, Mycoplasmosis and upper respiratory tract disease of tortoises: A review and update, The Veterinary Journal (2014), http://dx.doi.org/doi:10.1016/j.tvjl.2014.05.039.
+&lt;sup>4 Elliott R. Jacobson, Mary B. Brown, Lori Wendland, Daniel R. Brown, Paul A. Klein, Mary M. Christopher, Kristin H. Berry, Mycoplasmosis and upper respiratory tract disease of tortoises: A review and update, The Veterinary Journal (2014), http://dx.doi.org/doi:10.1016/j.tvjl.2014.05.039.

-6 Henen, B.T., Peterson, C.C., Wallis, I.R., Berry, K.H., and Nagy, K.A., 1998, Effects of climatic variation on field metabolism and water relations of desert tortoises: Oecologia, v.
+&lt;sup>5 Henen, B.T., Peterson, C.C., Wallis, I.R., Berry, K.H., and Nagy, K.A., 1998, Effects of climatic variation on field metabolism and water relations of desert tortoises: Oecologia, v.
 117, p.
 365-373.

-6 Peterson, C.C., 1996, Anhomeostasis: seasonal water and solute relations in two populations of the desert tortoise (Gopherus agassizii) during chronic drought: Physiological Zoology, v.
+&lt;sup>6 Peterson, C.C., 1996, Anhomeostasis: seasonal water and solute relations in two populations of the desert tortoise (Gopherus agassizii) during chronic drought: Physiological Zoology, v.
 69, p.
 1,324-1,358.